gregfieler/stock-tracker/README.md

 -clean up formatting (user details show page, titles, colors) -get the app running on heroku

+- found a bug in the lesson code - both following 10 and this stock  views/stocks/_list.html /_result.html (fixed in two places added second condition to if statement before 'this stock')

 -post to udemy for lesson 286

+possible enhancement
+-add search to see what friends follow what stocks -add comments to portfolio
+--one way would be to change the users stocks table
+    not sure if that would be the right way
+-clean up formatting of prices